Anas Khalid Al Saleh

-Anas Khalid Al Saleh (أنس خالد الصالح; born on 11 January 1972), also known as AKS, is a Kuwaiti politician who has been serving as deputy prime minister and minister of interior and cabinet affairs, He also served as minister of finance from January 2014 to December 2017 and as minister of commerce and industry from February 2012 to January 2014.
+Anas Khalid Al Saleh (أنس خالد الصالح; born 11 January 1972) is a Kuwaiti businessman and politician.
+He held the positions of deputy prime minister, minister of interior, and minister of cabinet affairs from 2019 to 2021.
+Prior to these roles, he served as minister of finance from January 2014 until December 2017 and as minister of commerce and industry from February 2012 to January 2014.

 Early life and education

 Al Saleh was born in 1972.
-He received a bachelor's degree in business administration from Portland State University in 1997.
-In 2017, Al Saleh was also awarded an honorary degree by his alma mater, Portland State University.
+He earned his bachelor’s degree in business administration from Portland State University in 1997.
+In recognition of his achievements, Portland State University awarded him an honorary degree in 2017.

 Career

 Anas Al Saleh was the board chairman and managing director of Kuwait Invest Holding Company (KSCC) in 2006 and the board member of Kuwait Chamber of Commerce and Industry (KCCI) from 2006 to 2010.
-He was appointed minister of commerce and industry to the cabinet led by Prime Minister Jaber Al Mubarak Al Hamad Al Sabah in February 2012 He was also made chairman of foreign investment capital committee.
+He was appointed minister of commerce and industry to the cabinet led by Prime Minister Jaber Al Mubarak Al Hamad Al Sabah in February 2012.
+He was also made chairman of foreign investment capital committee.
 He retained his post in the August 2013 reshuffle.
 In January 2014, his term as minister of commerce and industry ended and Abdulmohsen Al Madaj replaced him in the post.

 Al Saleh was appointed minister of finance in the same reshuffle, replacing Salem Abdulaziz Al Sabah in the post.
 In January 2015 he was appointed deputy prime minister.
 In November 2015 he also became Kuwait's acting oil minister.
+From 2019 to 2021 he was the deputy prime minister and minister of interior.
+He was succeeded by Thamer Ali Al Sabah as minister of interior.

+Al Saleh is the chairman of the SAK Holding Company and a board member of the National Investment Company.